in slow retreat

 Statistics group has been taken as basic reference (all years included

-in red-lined box (same scale, 1 GWp line indicated
+Netherlands in red-lined box (same scale, 1 GWp line

-but still far beyond reach), including preliminary accumulated capacity
+indicated but still far beyond reach), including preliminary accumulated

-for the year 2011 using the most recently published CBS data, and using
+capacity for the year 2012 using the most recently published CBS data.

-published by CertiQ for January up till August 2012 has been added.
+published by CertiQ for January up till May 2013 has been added.
+Note,

-and almost 239.000 new PV-installations (registered entries in the BNA
+MWp and over 188000 new PV-installations (registered entries

 column segments).
-Note, however, that the numbers for earlier years
+Note, however, that data for earlier years may still

 With the new and revised monthly installations, total accumulated